GoogleCloudPlatform/cortex-data-foundation/README.md

 ## Setting up CDC processing

-During deployment, you can choose to merge changes in real time using a view in BigQuery or scheduling a merge operation in Cloud Composer (or any other instance of Apache Airflow).
+During deployment, you can choose to merge changes in real-time using a view in BigQuery or scheduling a merge operation in Cloud Composer (or any other instance of Apache Airflow).

 Cloud Composer can schedule the scripts to process the merge operations periodically.
 Data is updated to its latest version every time the merge operations execute, however, more frequent merge operations  translate into higher costs.